conmute/ng-calendar/README.md

 For calendar appointments we should do:

-- [] Routes: Add root
+- [v] Routes: Add root

-* [] Create a canvas on which we can display appointments
+  - [v] Create a canvas on which we can display appointments
+  - [] Make sure to use lazy load, for a route and for a component as well…

-- [] Routes: Render canvas component in the root page
+- [] Render canvas component in the root page

 * [] Move appointments start time by drag-n-dropping it on canvas
 * [] Add a preview dialog \w `X` button to delete an appointments